ibm-cloud-docs/EventStreams/enabling_mirroring.md

 Because mirroring is unidirectional, decide which direction mirroring you want.
 One cluster is the source and the other cluster is the target.

 Decide which topics from your source cluster that you want to mirror.
-By default no topics are mirrored and you can enable mirroring by using the user controls when you are ready.
+By default no topics are mirrored and you can enable mirroring by using the user controls after mirroring is enabled as shown in step 4 below.
 The selection must be specified as one or more patterns.
 For more information about making the selection, see [Mirroring user controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls).

 Consider your bandwidth requirements; is there enough bandwidth available in the source cluster?
 Your source cluster needs to have some headroom to run mirroring.
 See [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose) for cluster bandwidth limits and use [Event Streams Metrics](/docs/EventStreams?topic=EventStreams-metrics) to determine how busy your source cluster is and whether it has the headroom for mirroring.